Praesagia

 We use the information that you have given us to:

 We may share this information with trusted service providers such as hosting, infrastructure, and database providers (Vercel Inc. and Supabase Inc.), payment processors (Stripe Inc.), and regulators or law enforcement where required by law.
-All processors are subject to contractual safeguards.
+Where third parties process personal data on our behalf, they act as processors under Article 28 UK GDPR and may only process your personal data in accordance with our instructions and applicable law.
+Where our US processors are certified under the UK Extension to the EU-US Data Privacy Framework (the ‘UK-US Data Bridge’), we rely on that; otherwise, we use the IDTA or the UK Addendum to the EU SCCs.

 The lawful bases we rely on for processing this information are:

-- We have a legitimate interest, such as in improving our services through data analysis to ensure we provide high-quality products that meet customer needs.
+• We have a legitimate interest, such as improving our services, maintaining security, preventing fraud, responding to customer enquiries and managing our business operations.
 We have balanced this against your privacy rights by anonymising data where possible and limiting access to authorised personnel only.

 How we store your personal information